sandovska/Data-Augmentation-Automation/README.md

-Suplementary code for the Data Augmentation Technique proposed in the paper.
+Supplementary code for the Data Augmentation Technique proposed in the paper.

 Authors:
 Danail Krzhalovski